 Renowned for working closely with industry, SERC has created a unique training partnership with the Health and Social Care Trust (HSCT) to help prevent the outbreak of Legionnaires' disease and improve patient safety.

 As a result of the collaboration, a pioneering Control of Water-borne Infections within Healthcare course, has been developed by SERC in partnership with the Trust.
 The course is the first of its kind in the United Kingdom and it is hoped that it will be rolled out nationally.

-The course has been designed to upskill operatives who need to have an understanding of water hygiene and the measures necessary to manage it within hospitals and healthcare environments such as plumbing installers, heating technicians, design engineers, as well as staff responsible for infection control and water treatment.
+The course has been designed to upskill operatives who need to have an understanding of water hygiene and the measures necessary to manage it within hospitals and healthcare environments such as plumbing installers, heating technicians, design engineers, maintenance personnel as well as staff responsible for infection control and water treatment.

 Candidates will be required to complete theory and practical-based assessments over one-day.
 The training covers the management of water hygiene, the control measures that should be in place and how organisations can stay compliant with the updated Health and Safety Executive (HSE) Approved Code of Practice and the Department of Health's Healthcare Technical Memorandum 04-01.

 On completion of the training participants will feel empowered about how to apply good working practices within their daily duties.
 Practical training will also include workshop demonstrations on fault finding and pipework processes.